 Estonia Not a major issue in Estonia.
 Territorial integration across borders is promoted by the territorial co-operation programmes of the EU.
-The top-down policies for boosting the economy and mitigating the impacts of the economic crisis comprise wage subsidies for enterprises, free training and retraining programmes for job seekers, increased re-adjustment funds for municipalities, etc. There are no visible territorial impacts.
+The top-down policies for boosting the economy and mitigating the impacts of the economic crisis comprises wage subsidies for enterprises, free training and retraining programmes for job seekers, increased re-adjustment funds for municipalities, etc. There are no visible territorial impacts.
 This type of measure has been applied only to the largest cities.
-The city of Tallinn is implementing a special local support package, including a large variety of measures (social jobs creation by private companies financial support to entrepreneurs; training programmes and advice for long-term unemployed; financial support for the population for specific purposes such as to cover increasing heating costs, etc.).
+The city of Tallinn is implementing a special local support package, including a large variety of measures (social jobs creation by private companies; financial support to entrepreneurs; training programmes and advice for long-term unemployed; financial support for the population for specific purposes such as to cover increasing heating costs, etc.).
 France It is considered that a mixed policy is necessary to counteract social polarisation, combining local measures and national social policy measures.
-The national policy in favour of cities, which has a long tradition in France, attempts to counteract social polarisation in Territorial integration across national borders is mainly favoured by cross-border co- operation.
-France is involved in 20 programmes of cross- border co-operation.
+The national policy in favour of cities, which has a long tradition in France, attempts to counteract social polarisation in Territorial integration across national borders is mainly favoured by cross-border cooperation.
+France is involved in 20 programmes of crossborder co-operation.
 Territorial integration can be increased through the improvement of territorial governance in cross- A national programme for boosting the economy after the crisis was adopted in February 2009.
 The main objective was to maintain employment and economic activities through support of enterprises, fiscal measures and the speeding up of public investments.
 Public policies emphasise more and more the development of "territorial excellence" (or territorial outstanding capital) in the context of boosting the economy.
-These can be developed in various sectors: tourism, environment, economy etc. A specific example, in this favouring access to employment for citizens living in deprived neighbourhoods, in improving border areas.
-The creation of the European Groupings for Territorial Co-operation The improvement of the attractiveness of territories through the development respect, is the policy of the "rural poles of excellence", launched in 2006, which aims the quality of life and in (EGTC) in the context of the of infrastructures is one of at developing employment in Tavouring social mix, especially through housing and urban EU has been a significant step in this respect.
-The first EGTC the main priorities (high- level education and research disadvantaged areas.
-Projects are supported which belong renewal policies.
-In addition, was created in the case of the facilities, enhancement to the following categories: specific support is provided cross-border agglomeration of the cultural heritage). technologies for industries by the state to agglomerations of Lille-Kortrijk-Tournai.
-Support for investments and handicraft in rural areas, with acute problems of social Local authorities are in fact by the local and regional services and housing for new polarisation (multi-annual the engines of cross-border authorities is a significant inhabitants, exploitation of programmes based on global co-operation.
-Territorial part of the programme.
-In bio-resources, enhancement of approaches).
-The containment integration is particularly strong addition, a national fund for the natural and cultural heritage of urban sprawl is also a in the region Luxemburg- the revitalisation of territories and tourist development.
-This possible answer, limiting the Lorraine-Saarland, where was created in April 2009, initiative has generated the social segmentation process, 140 000 commuters cross the with the aim of providing creation of a significant number which leads to the location of border of Luxembourg every loans to enterprises threatened of jobs. less privileged groups in the day. by the crisis, enabling them outskirts of large cities.
-Specific to maintain employment. measures are also designed for It has been estimated that rural areas, which are more and 250 000 jobs were saved more confronted with problems in 2009 in the context of of social marginalisation, the national programme for poverty and deprivation. boosting the economy.
+These can be developed in various sectors: tourism, environment, economy etc. A specific example, in this he national programme for boosting the economy.